TheLokj/WizardEye/README.md

 	-bn 0.01 -bo 2 -bl 16500 -j 8 \
 	-t Mammalia,Carnivora
 ```

-This command creates the target/track directory, copies the two BigWig files as `map_all.bw` and `map_uniq.bw`, and writes a `param.yaml` with the provided generation metadata.
+This command creates the target/track directory, copies the two BigWig files as `map_all.bw` and `map_uniq.bw`, and writes a `param.yaml` file with the provided generation metadata.

 # Go beyond WizardEye limits

-It is recommanded to complete your filtration using an evolutionnary-aware method such as Kraken2.
-This combination is useful to remove both reads that belong to completely different organisms and reads that can be ambiguous between closely related organisms.
+It is recommended to complement your filtering with an evolutionarily-aware method such as Kraken2.
+This combination is useful for removing both reads from completely different organisms and reads that may be ambiguous between closely related organisms.

-*Last update of this documentation: 0.1.3.*
+*Last documentation update: 0.1.3.*